ohadlev77/sat-circuits-engine/README.md

 3. In the file [test_data.txt](https://github.com/ohadlev77/SAT_Circuits_Engine/blob/main/test_data.txt) there are few tested examples that can be used easily, for convenience.

-## Key Features
+## Functionality

 ### User's Input:

- 1. The total amount of input qubits - $n$ qubits create a $2^n$ solution space.
+ 1. The total amount of input qubits - $n$ qubits create a $2^n$ solutions space.
  2. A string of boolean arithmetic constraints involving the input qubits (see more [here](https://github.com/ohadlev77/SAT_Circuits_Engine/blob/main/constraints_format.txt "constraints_format.txt")).
 3. The expected amount of results.
 	a.
-NOTE: This of course feels pointless, however it is a necessary detail that affects the amount of iterations over the algorithm.
-This issue can be solved by classical means and it will be updated in the next versions.
+NOTE: This of course feels pointless, but it is a necessary detail that affects the amount of iterations over the algorithm.
+However, this issue can be solved (with some computational cost) by several means (weak measurements technique, quantm counting or randomized sampling) and it will be updated in the next versions.

 ### The Program's output:
 1. A `QuantumCircuit` object that solves the SAT problem.